Committee meeting Thursday 23rd October 2025

 Everyone in the village is invited to attend this important meeting.

-At this meeting we will be looking at registration with Land Registry.
-The area of the original Deeds has now been registered but because the land given for building a larger hall was not subject to any legal documents we now have to apply for Adverse Possession in order that the back of the Hall, part of the footpath into the side door and a small part of the surrounds can be officially registered.
-If you wish to have more information on this please contact the Secretary or come along to the AGM to make your comments.
+The 2022 AGM discussed matters concerning Land Registry.
+The area of the original Deeds had been registered but because the land given for building a larger hall was not subject to any legal documents, it was being proposed to apply for Adverse Possession in order that the back of the Hall, part of the footpath into the side door and a small part of the surrounds could be officially registered.
+There were several objections.

 You can book the hall through Pat Tucker, from whom all information and cables will be supplied.